bakerstu/openmrn/DISTCC.md

    what you want.)
 4. edit `src/serve.c`.
 Find where it checks for `"-specs="`, and disable that check.
+4. edit `src/filename.c`.
+Find where it checks for `"cxx"`, and add another line so that it supports `"cxxtest"` as well.
 5. run through the compile steps of distcc, see the INSTALL file.
 These are
    normally:
    ```